bv-ajay27/Coupon-Code-Generator/README.md

 - This application gives some Genuine felling for the Customers about coupons
 - This will reduce human effect to generate coupon code in Small Retail Stores/Shops and also find user duplicacy.

-### Conclusion

-This Project is for my Practice on JAVA, OOPS, DSA.
 : )